 - Our financial planning will be inextricably linked to the council's strategic and corporate planning process.
-Our financial plans will reflect the councils key strategic priorities. - An annual medium term financial plan will integrate current expenditure plans and investment programmes with cash-flow and balance sheet projections, developed in the context of a longer-term strategy, which supports the council's corporate plan and the SCS.
+Our financial plans will reflect the councils key strategic priorities. - 2.
+The council will take a longer term approach to financial planning and budget setting, allowing for a more strategic focus to service re-design and savings aligned to the longer term priorities of the council.
+This annually updated medium term financial plan will integrate current expenditure plans and investment programmes with cash-flow and balance sheet projections, developed in the context of a longer-term strategy, which supports the council's corporate plan.